-If it can be determined from your account that you work for All Saints CE Primary School and Nursery (either visually, verbally or written), we ask employees to make it clear that any content and views are their own.
-Confirming this point does not make employees exempt from following this policy.
+If it can be determined from your account that you work for All Saints CE Primary School and Nursery (either visually, verbally or written), we ask that you make it clear any content and views are your own.
+Confirming this point does not make you exempt from following this policy.

-Please include the phrase "these views are my own and not that of my employer" on your profile.
+Please include "these views are my own and not that of my employer" on your profile.